 Frequently Asked Questions

 Seeking detox treatment for addiction is a major first step you can take toward becoming healthier and achieving a happier, more fulfilling life.
-Having questions about detox and about how it helps you overcome addiction is normal, and can help you make the right choice when choosing a detox treatment or detox center.
+Having questions about detox and about how it helps you overcome addiction is normal, and can help you make the right choice when choosing between detox programs or detox centers.
 The more prepared you are for detox, the more successful you’ll be at overcoming addiction.

 What is Detox?